Skip to content

 Field Value / Description

-Description Allows the VECTO setup pipeline to access AWS.
+Description Allows the VECTO setup pipeline to access AWS Core VECTO account.

 VECTO-PREPARATION-ADO-SERVICE-CONNECTION-3